 Can I have my pack transported?

-Yes, there is at least one company that covers the entire Camino francés and there are others that focus on shorter stretches.
-Try a search on something like <camino pack transport>.
-You can always engage a taxi for short segments. .
-Be advised that if you make use of a support vehicle you may have difficulty in gaining access to some albergues, and/or in obtaining your compostela at the end.
-Still in a few select stretches of the Camino francés over some of the higher and more arduous passes, the peregrino seems to be given a waiver from this restriction.
+Yes, there are now companies that altogether cover the entire Camino francés.
+Albergue hosts will know how to contact services in their area and can arrange for pickup and delivery.
+You can always engage a taxi for short segments.
+Be advised that if you make use of a support vehicle you may have difficulty in gaining access to some albergues although privately operated albergues won't care.
+Still in a few select stretches of the Camino francés over some of the higher and more arduous passes, the peregrino seems to be given a waiver from this restriction by all albergues.

 Is the Camino safe?